jparklab/synology-csi/README.md

 # Test

-  Here we use [gocsi](https://github.com/rexray/gocsi) to test the driver,
+  Here we use [gocsi](https://github.com/rexray/gocsi) to test the driver.

 ## Create a config file for testing